Overdraft Protection

 Will Debit Card Authorization Holds Apply To All My Purchases?

 No, debit card authorization holds only apply to debit card transactions when you sign your name or do not enter a PIN.
-PIN based and ATM transactions nearly always settle the same business day as they are authorized.
+PIN-based and ATM transactions nearly always settle on the same business day as they are authorized.

 What Is The Difference Between Current Balance And Available Balance?

-Your available balance reflects any authorization holds or deposit holds and is used by the bank to determine available funds when transactions attempt to clear your account.
-The balance we use as transactions clear is called your available balance and includes all items which have cleared your account up to that point and reflects any items on hold.
-If your available balance is not sufficient to cover a transaction, we may pay the item and charge you an overdraft fee.
+Your available balance reflects any authorization holds or deposit holds.
+It is used by the bank to determine available funds when transactions attempt to clear your account.
+The balance we use as transactions clear is called your available balance.
+It includes all items that have cleared your account up to that point and reflects any items on hold.
+If your available balance cannot cover a transaction, we may pay the item and charge an overdraft fee.

 Generally, available funds are reduced by the amount of authorized transactions.
-However, for certain types of transactions where the amount authorized is often different than the amount will settle – for example, gasoline purchases – the bank may reduce the available funds by the full authorization amount (which could exceed the actual purchase amount), reduce the available funds by an amount that may be substantially less than the purchase amount (such as $1), or elect not to make any reduction in available funds.
+However, for certain types of transactions, the amount authorized often differs from the amount that will settle.
+For example, gasoline purchases – the bank may reduce the available funds by the full authorization amount (which could exceed the actual purchase amount), reduce the available funds by an amount substantially less than the purchase amount (such as $1), or elect not to make any reduction in available funds.

 How Can I Opt-out Of Overdraft Protection?